SummerSigh/TheVrMLEyeToolbox/README.md

 ## Firmware

-Current testing has been performed with loucass003's firmware found here https://github.com/Futurabeast/futura-face-cam There has been work on a different firmware by a community member, but that has not been tested by me here https://github.com/lorow/OpenIris
+Current testing has been performed with https://github.com/lorow/OpenIris !
+Please give lorow a star for their amazing work!

 Implemented methods: